-Both exchanger resins can be used in separated containers or mixed in so-called mixed bed systems.
-Although by means of mixed bed systems a better product quality can be achieved (low conductivity of water), however, the cleaning respectively regeneration of these systems is more complex and leads to an increased consumption of chemicals.
+Both ion exchange resins can be used in separated containers or mixed in so-called “mixed bed systems”.
+Although a better product quality can be achieved (low conductivity of water) by means of mixed bed systems, the maintenance and regeneration of these systems is more complex and implies an increased consumption of chemicals.

-Ion-exchangers can be used as alternative to reverse osmosis systems, however, due to the regular regeneration cycles no continuous operation is possible.
-This means that for permanent operation a redundant design of the system is necessary.
+Ion-exchange resins can be used as alternative to reverse osmosis systems, however, continuous operation is not possible due to the regular regeneration cycles.
+This means that the system needs a redundant design for continuous operation.

-Often in case of low demands on product water only a partial desalination is done.
-Softening respectively water decarbonization are classic application errors.
-In this case weakly acidic cation-exchangers are used.
-Disadvantage of the partial desalination is the formation of carbon acid, which has to be removed again in a further procedural step.
+If the requirements on the product water are low, it frequently only requires partial desalination.
+Softening and water decarbonisation are classic use cases.
+In these cases, weakly acidic cation-exchange resins are used.
+The disadvantage of the partial desalination is the formation of carbon acid, which has to be removed by an additional process step.